‹ Back to New at Amity Blog

 3. Creating a Culture of Inquiry

-This Training program is fit for organisations.
-It makes a culture in which there is high value for and encouragement to ask questions.
+This training programme is fit for organisations.
+It makes a culture in which there is a high value for and encouragement to ask questions.

-The Training programs by AITD have been able to help a lot of teams get over their fear of asking questions.
-Being brave to ask questions boosts your knowledge and helps everyone work better together.
+The training programmes by AITD have been able to help a lot of teams get over their fear of asking questions.
+Being brave enough to ask questions boosts your knowledge and helps everyone work better together.

-If you want to be more confident, AITD has courses led by experts to teach you how to question well.
+If you want to be more confident, AITD has training programmes led by experts to train your team how to do questionings well.
 Start being more confident in talking today!

 Namit